ixc/letsencrypt-docker/README.md

   * Define an `HAPROXY_CONTAINER_NAME=haproxy` environment variable in your `letsencrypt` service.

-A sample stack file is provided.
+Sample compose and stack files are provided.